logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

-In the virtual network tab you have to select the either the virtual network you created for the peering setup or the kubernetes virtual network depending on which approach you choose.
-Under the subnet tab you have to choose the default subnet if you choose the peering approach, or the subnet you created if you choose to create a new subnet inside the AKS virtual network.
+In the virtual network tab, you have to select either the virtual network you created for the peering setup or the Kubernetes virtual network depending on which approach you choose.
+Under the subnet tab, you have to choose the default subnet if you choose the peering approach or the subnet you created if you choose to create a new subnet inside the AKS virtual network.